 1. Save your Bottles

 Your Bug Out Bag may only have a few water bottles.
-If you use your water bottle before and after filtering obviously some of the non-filtered water will be in your bottle.
+If you use your water bottle before and after filtering, obviously some of the non-filtered water will be in your bottle.
 It might only take a drop of water with bacteria to make you sick.
 Why take the risk?
 Save your bottles for drinking water only.
-(Carry Collapsible Water Bottles for backup or a SIGG water bottle)
+(Carry Collapsible Water Bottles for backup or a Nalgene water bottle)

 2. Filter Water

 Instead of sticking your water filter straight into a lake, pond, or puddle just use your collapsible backpacking bucket to dip water off the top without stirring up mud or silt.
-You can let the water settle back at camp and run only the cleanest possible water through your filter to save wear.
+You can let the water settle back at camp and run only the cleanest water possible through your filter to save wear.
 (Further protect your filtration system with coffee filters)

 3. Collect Water

 Stick it under the edge of a tent, tarp, or any other water runoff and collect water over time.
-Obviously this is going to much easier with the wide mouth of the bucket than a small water bottle, and it won’t tie up one of your clean water bottles.
+Obviously this is going to be much easier with the wide mouth of the bucket than a small water bottle, and it won’t tie up one of your clean water bottles.

 4. Bathe